 Emily W. Murphy

-Administrator Murphy leads a staff of more than 11,000 GSA employees nationwide, overseeing more than 368 million square feet of property, and approximately $68 billion in annual contracts.
-Under her leadership, GSA produced $6.8 billion in savings and cost avoidance for customer agencies in fiscal year 2018.
+Administrator Murphy leads a staff of more than 11,200 GSA employees nationwide, overseeing more than 370 million square feet of property, approximately $75 billion in annual contracts, 4.9 million government credit and purchase cards, and 225,000 leased vehicles within GSA’s fleet.
+Under her leadership, GSA has produced more than $20.3 billion in savings and cost avoidance for customer agencies in fiscal years 2018 - 2020.

-Prior to being confirmed as administrator, Ms. Murphy served as senior advisor to GSA’s acting administrator.
-In that role, she helped guide the merger of the Federal Acquisition Service (FAS) and the Technology Transformation Service (TTS) and advised on opportunities to improve how GSA facilitates technology purchases.
+Prior to being confirmed as administrator in 2017, Ms. Murphy served as senior advisor to GSA’s acting administrator.
+In that role, she helped launch the Centers of Excellence program within the Technology Transformation Services of the Federal Acquisition Service.
+There are now fifteen agencies hosting at least one GSA Center of Excellence project.

-Administrator Murphy previously served at GSA from 2005-2007, where she was appointed the inaugural chief acquisition officer and led the transformation of the agency’s assisted acquisition centers and the consolidation of the Federal Supply Service and the Federal Technology Service.
-Administrator Murphy also served as GSA’s representative to the Federal Acquisition Regulatory (FAR) Council and the leader of the Civilian Agency Acquisition Council, which are responsible for procurement regulations.
-In this capacity, she modernized the FAR and GSA regulations to reflect the government’s increasing use of service contracts as opposed to commodity buys.
+Administrator Murphy previously served at GSA from 2005-2007, where she was appointed as the inaugural Chief Acquisition Officer and led the transformation of the agency’s assisted acquisition centers and the consolidation of the Federal Supply Service and the Federal Technology Service into the Federal Acquisition Service.

-Administrator Murphy’s previous public service includes an appointment at the U.S. Small Business Administration, where her efforts resulted in the agency meeting its statutory 23 percent prime contracting goal for the first time, and nine years in the U.S. House of Representatives on the House Committee on Small Business and House Armed Services Committee.
-A renowned contracting expert, she helped draft and prepare bipartisan government contracting reform packages that helped more small businesses compete for government contracts by minimizing barriers to entry, reducing regulatory burdens, and eliminating waste, fraud, and abuse in government contracting.
+Ms. Murphy’s previous public service includes an appointment at the U.S. Small Business Administration, where she was responsible for helping the federal government meet its 23% small business contracting goal for the first time in its history.
+Ms. Murphy also spent nine years in the U.S. House of Representatives on the House Committee on Small Business and the House Armed Services Committee.
+She helped draft and prepare bipartisan government contracting reform packages, helping more small businesses compete for government contracts by minimizing barriers to entry, reducing regulatory burdens, and eliminating waste, fraud, and abuse in government contracting.

-Administrator Murphy’s private sector experience includes five years in executive positions at a technology startup company engaged in federal contracting and three years as a government contracts attorney with two top Washington, D.C. law firms.
+Administrator Murphy’s private sector experience includes five years in executive positions at a technology startup company engaged in federal contracting, and three years as a government contracts attorney with two Washington, D.C. law firms.

-Her expertise in government procurement and work in creating opportunities for small businesses has earned her numerous awards from small business and contracting groups.
+Her expertise in government procurement and work in creating opportunities for small businesses have earned her numerous awards from small business and contracting groups.

-A native of St. Louis, Missouri, Administrator Murphy is a 1995 graduate of Smith College and a 2001 graduate of the University of Virginia School of Law.
+A native of St. Louis, Missouri, Administrator Murphy is a graduate of Smith College and the University of Virginia School of Law.